Pillow: Beds

 Square is also called continental in the UK.
 German pillow sizes are 80×80 cm (older) or 40×80 cm (newer).
 When considered as a subset of bed pillows, Euro pillows finish 26×26 in and older style travel pillows commonly finished 12×16 in.

 The main distinguishing feature is whether the pillow case is plain or with a valance around the edge.
 In the former case this is described as 'plain style' and in the latter as 'Oxford style'.

-"Oxford ... has a 5cm-10cm valance round all four sides.
-With a hemstitched or corded decoration around the inner edge of the valance."
+"The Oxford pillowcase is usually described as having a decorative border of about 5-10cm around all four sides, giving it a framed look."

 The opening/closure of pillow cases ranges from the straightforward "bag style" common in the United States to the "housewife style" more common in Europe, with a pocket inside the open end to fully contain the pillow.

-"Housewife is ... essentially a bag, with a flap in the open end to tuck the pillowcase behind to keep it in..."
+"The Housewife pillowcase is designed with an internal flap at the open end, which tucks over the pillow to hold it securely inside."

 Other methods of closure are ties or buttons/buttonholes.